 - 1″ – 1.5″ Finishing nails and mallet

 First line up some paint sticks side-by-side to determine how many paint sticks you will need to fit your 8.5″ x 11″ print-out.
-I found ten to be the perfect number in width for this project.
+For the purpose of this project, I found ten to be the perfect number in width.
 As you’ll see later, I had to cut some off the length.

 Flip it over to the right side.

 Mix a ratio of 50:50 glue to water.
-I had some leftover glue from the hardwood we recently installed in my craft studio, so I just used that (glue only has a shelf life of about one year).
+In the event that you don’t have craft glue, there are other options.
+If you have some leftover glue from a hardwood floor installation, for instance, just use that (glue only has a shelf life of about one year).

 Use a foam brush to lay down a thin layer of the glue mixture on the paint sticks.